 Q: How should I decide which courses to sign up for?

 A: You should take courses that interest you.
 In most cases it makes sense to take courses that relate to the country in which you are studying.
 If you are studying in Spain, for example, it makes sense to take courses in Spanish or European history.
-It generally doesn’t make sense to take courses in something that is likely to be taught as well or better at Rutgers.
-It does not make much sense, for example, to study American history while in Spain, nor would it make much sense to study Asian history there (although a course on Asian immigrants to Spain would make sense).
+It makes sense to take a course on Spanish colonial experience or Muslim kindoms in North Africa or Iberia.
+It does not make much sense, for example, to study American history while in Spain, nor would it make much sense to study Asian history there (although a course on Spanish colonization of the Philippines would make sense).

 Q: Can I transfer back credits earned through the Study Abroad program of another university?

 A: Yes.
 The procedure for getting formal equivalency for the major or minor is similar.However, please note that students studying abroad on non-Rutgers programs are not considered Rutgers students during their time abroad, and thus must file a leave of absence request to have credits from abroad evaluated to be counted as transfer credits.